scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 # SciNLP 2020 Invited Speaker Q&A

 This is a transcript of questions and answers for our invited speakers.
 We recorded conversations on both Rocket Chat and Zoom.
 We've edited typed questions/answers that contained typos or grammatical errors, but tried to remain faithful to the original content.
+We've also transcribed answers to questions that were given live during the presentation (so there might be some mistakes).
 Please let us know if anything in here is incorrect!

 In speaker order:
 * [Ryan McDonald](#ryan-mcdonald)